Choosing Paint Color

 • Try out darker shades and lighter tints of the same color, until you find a version that works with all the other room colors (and the sky ;-)

-• Test alternative wall color ideas (as in Picture #5 below).
-Again, paint one, two or even three large sheets of paper in the new color and hang them next to each other, or in different parts of the room.
+• Test other wall color ideas (as in Picture #5 below).
+Again, paint one, two or even three large sheets of paper in the new color and move them around in different parts of the room.

-You may have to go through this process several time, but that means you'll end up choosing a paint color that really works.
+You may have to go through this process several times, but that means you'll end up choosing paint colors that really work.
 And the time you spend deliberating wall color ideas will sharpen your understanding of what's best for your room.
+This can take a while!

-Most people will be tempted to skip this step because they're impatient to slap the paint on the wall and be done (or because they're afraid to look stupid if choosing paint color takes them too long).
+Most people will be tempted to take a shortcut at this point because they're impatient to slap the paint on the wall and be done.
 I know this because I'm one of these people!
 But it really pays to be slow and deliberate at this stage.

 So study the room with the color samples in all kinds of light: